MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/extracting-information-from-SAP-GUI-UI.md

 4. Select **More.**

-5. Under **Save To** specify or select the file path and filename where the captured user interactions should be stored.
+5. Under **Save To**, specify or select the file path and filename where the captured user interactions should be stored.

 ![Screenshot of saving the recording file in the Record and Playback dialog box ](media/saving-recording-file-in-record-and-playback-dialog.png)